What is the maximum 401(k) contribution?

 Because the IRS offers tax advantages to people who participate in these plans, there are naturally a few strings attached.
 Specifically, individuals can only contribute a certain amount of money in a given year—and that amount decreases if they earn above a certain threshold.

-When your employees ask “what is the 401(k) limit for 2020?” you’ll be able to share the good news that most people can contribute up to $19,500 in 2020.
-We’ve outlined the major changes in the limits for 2020 below, and you can also read the full IRS announcement.
+When your employees ask “what is the 401(k) limit for 2021?” you’ll be able to let them know that most people can contribute up to $19,500 in 2021.
+While unchanged from 2020, that’s still a nice chunk of change and significantly more than individuals can save in IRAs.
+We’ve outlined the major changes in the limits for 2020 below.

 When you look at the following contribution limits, you’ll notice that some of them take into consideration taxable income, which impacts how much highly compensated employees and low-income earners can save.
 Estimating taxable income can be complicated, and since Betterment is not a tax advisor, we suggest talking with a qualified tax professional.